ldijkman/async-esp-fs-webserver/docs/readme.md

 # The Art of Time Controlled

-upload to 4mb ESP32 from browser
+Simple Easy Upload to 4mb ESP32 from Browser.

 ---